jpverkamp/blog/content/programming/2014/2014-01-15-graph-coloring.md

 4
 ```

 That's much better!
-And given the {{< wikipedia "four color theorem" >}}[^3], that should be an upper bound.
+And given the [[wiki:four color theorem]]()[^3], that should be an upper bound.
 Unfortunately, it doesn't seem that the random coloring is doing any better (at least with my random number generator).
 Even with 100,000 iterations, the best that it found was 5.

 But... what if we want to do it perfectly?
 Well, if we go through *every* coloring, we're guaranteed to find a correctly solution.
-Of course in {{< wikipedia page="Big-oh" text="Big O notation" >}}, that's {{< inline-latex "O(n!)" >}} which basically is as good as forever...
+Of course in [[wiki:Big-oh|Big O notation]](), that's {{< inline-latex "O(n!)" >}} which basically is as good as forever...
 Still, we might as well write the code<footnote>Plus it gives me an excuse to play with Racket's {{< doc racket "generators" >}}!). :smile:

 ```scheme
 ; Try every possible coloring (this is crazy slow)